shivamj2211/promohubgo-asuma/README.md

-# Colabatr - Influencer Marketplace
+# promohub - Influencer Marketplace

 A full-stack Next.js application inspired by Collabstr for connecting content creators with brands.